Updated July 3, 2023

 Fundrise is perhaps the most popular real estate investing platform.
 The minimum to start is only $10 and it's open to everyone.[7]

-Their historical returns are similar to those of Groundfloor (both around 10%).
-But their investor fees (~1%) are higher.[8]
+Both platforms boast historical returns of around 10%.
+But Fundrise's investor fees (~1%) are higher.[10]

 Fundrise is meant to be a long term investment.
 But it does have an early redemption program (with a small fee), so there is some liquidity.[9]